DLR-TS/OSTAR-Quickstart/scenario/README.md

 The scenario runner contains changes to synchronise with OSTAR. configSingleContainerSimulation.yml is loaded by CoSiMa and contains the configuration of the FMUs.

+The included FMUs will be copied into this directory when running the run.sh in the root directory.
+Then this directory is mounted by the container.

 ## Distributed Simulation

 configDistributedSimulation.yml is loaded by CoSiMa and contains the configuration of the FMUs.